-Category of Compulsory Leave of Implications Absence Suspension A temporary suspension imposed during a police or disciplinary investigation, in accordance with Regulation 8 Your student registration will be suspended for an initial period of three months and may be extended for additional periods of up to three months after each review of the suspension Suspension: Following a Misconduct or Fitness to Practise Hearing Your student membership will be suspended for the period of time specified (which will not exceed one year) Imposed - excluded for tuition fee debt: Following instances where you have incurred tuition fee debt but have not applied for leave of absence voluntarily Imposed for the remainder of the academic year that you have defaulted on your tuition fee payments.
+Category of Compulsory Leave of Implications Absence Suspension • A temporary suspension imposed during a police or disciplinary investigation, in accordance with Regulation 8 Suspension: Your student registration will be suspended for an initial period of three months and may be extended for additional periods of up to three months after each review of the suspension Your student membership will be Following a Misconduct or Fitness to Practise Hearing suspended for the period of time specified (which will not exceed one year) Imposed - excluded for tuition fee debt: Following instances where you have incurred tuition fee debt but have not applied for leave of absence voluntarily Imposed for the remainder of the academic year that you have defaulted on your tuition fee payments.
 If you subsequently voluntarily apply for leave of absence, this will be recorded as 'financial'.
-Compulsory : Where the Code of Practice on Health, Wellbeing and Fitness to Study determines that your ability to study or participate in University life may be compromised, the Academic Registrar may suspend you.
+Compulsory: Where the Code of Practice on Health, Wellbeing and Fitness to Study determines that your ability to study or

-Following procedures in the Code of

-Practice on Health, Wellbeing and

-Fitness to Study
+Following procedures in the Code of participate in University life may be Practice on Health, Wellbeing and compromised, the Academic Registrar Fitness to Study may suspend you.